 Last year we saw a considerable increase in the number of individuals looking for a meal and also, recorded an increase in the number of families participating in the EPIC Food Pantry program.
 The family composition now includes an increasing number of families without children as well.

-This meeting will be held at Boston Harbor / Spirit of Boston.
+This meeting was held at Boston Harbor / Spirit of Boston.

-The program is entitled: The Westwood Bell Ringers
+The program was entitled: The Westwood Bell Ringers